oshaughnessy/maysl.soccer/_pages/coaches.md

 [Five Things to Know: How Small-Sided Standards Will Change Youth Soccer]( https://www.ussoccer.com/stories/2017/08/five-things-to-know-how-smallsided-standards-will-change-youth-soccer), talks about using build-out lines to introduce the concept at the U9 level (but we don't do U9 here, so we start with U10).
-That new line at about the 1/3 point from either end will mark the offside line for younger players;
-it gets them thinking about their field position in a way that creates fairer team play for both the offense and defense.
+That new off-color line halfway between the center and penalty lines marks the offside line for younger players.
+This gets them thinking about their field position in a way that creates fairer team play for both the offense and defense.

 > Starting at the U-9 level, games will use build-out lines.
 A horizontal
 > line drawn from sideline to sideline 14-yards in front of each goal,